بعد أسبوعين.. بدء السماح للأجانب بتملك العقار

 Regulatory Rights

-The system emphasizes that the application of the system does not affect the rights granted under other systems, such as the Premium Residency System or agreements of the Gulf Cooperation Council, and that ownership by non-Saudis does not entail any additional privileges beyond the regulatory rights.
+The system emphasizes that the application of the system does not affect the rights granted under other systems such as the premium residency system or agreements of the Gulf Cooperation Council.
+Additionally, foreign ownership does not confer any additional privileges beyond the regulatory rights.

-The system stipulates the possibility for diplomatic missions and international organizations to own official premises and residences for heads of state, provided they obtain approval from the Ministry of Foreign Affairs, based on the principle of reciprocity.
+The system stipulates the possibility for diplomatic missions and international organizations to own official premises and residences for heads of state, provided they obtain the approval of the Ministry of Foreign Affairs, based on the principle of reciprocity.

 The system requires non-Saudi entities, including companies and non-profit organizations, to register with the relevant authorities before ownership.
-Ownership is not legally recognized until it is registered in the real estate register.
+Ownership is not legally recognized unless registered in the real estate registry.

-The system imposes a fee not exceeding 5% of the value of the real estate transaction for non-Saudis, with details to be specified in the executive regulations.
-Violators face penalties including fines or warnings, and those who provide misleading information may be fined up to 10 million riyals, with the possibility of the court ordering the sale of the violating property.
+The system establishes a fee not exceeding 5% of the value of the real estate transaction for non-Saudis, with details to be specified in the executive regulations.
+Violators face penalties including fines or warnings, and those who provide misleading information may be fined up to 10 million riyals, with the possibility of the property being sold by order of the competent court.